StevenChenWaiHo/DownTheStairs/README.md

 # Introduction
-A retro game in Python created for coursework at the University of Manchester scored 100%.
+A retro game in Python created for Year 1 coursework at the University of Manchester scored 100%.

 The submission requires only to submit one python file.